JimzyLui/DevLeague-Modules/Day0/README.md

 1. Welcome/Intro/Orientation (Lecture)
   1. Student Intros, Instructor Intros (whiteboard)
-    1. What's your name?
+    1. What's your name? (and what do you want to be called)
+    1. Where are your from?
+    1. What programming / engineering experience do you have?
     1. What do you want to get out of the bootcamp?
-    1. Where are your from?
+        - desired outcome
+        - job ? at what kind of company

 1. Guidelines for success
   - Self-teaching